 Next to commission rates, being able to trade what you want is important.
 Robinhood provides its clients with Stock Trading while Charles Schwab provides clients access to Stock Trading, Options Trading, Mutual Funds and Futures Trading.
 Looking at mutual funds, Charles Schwab boasts an offering of 5509 mutual funds compared to Robinhood's 0 available funds.
 Commission free ETFs can also be valuable for customers, with Robinhood falling behind Charles Schwab, offering 0 commission free ETFs compared to Charles Schwab's 244.

-Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
+Trading access aside, by comparing popular features and functionality, we can break down relevant differences between both brokers.
 Neither broker offers virtual trading.
-For mobile trading, Charles Schwab and Robinhood both have a iPhone App, iPad App and Android App.
-Online banking is also used by many customers, and multiple full-service brokerages provide these services.
-Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are available to clients of Charles Schwab while Robinhood offers customers none of these.
-All factors considered, when it comes to platform tools, research, and mobile trading, Charles Schwab finished with awards Best in Class - Platforms & Tools and Best in Class - Research in 2017, while Robinhood came up with none of these.
+Taking a look at mobile trading, Both Charles Schwab and Robinhood offer clients access to an iPhone App, iPad App and Android App.
+Not to be left out, online banking is also a nice benefit for many investors, and some brokerages provide these services to clients.
+Clients can have Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans at Charles Schwab while customers at Robinhood can have none of these.
+On the whole, when it comes to tools, research, and mobile trading, Charles Schwab finished with awards Best in Class - Platforms & Tools and Best in Class - Research, while Robinhood came up with none of these.

 Overall, Charles Schwab boasts 4.50 stars versus Robinhood's 2.50 stars.